HealthCatalyst/Fabric.Cashmere/guides/creating-new-components.md

 ##### Overview

-The Cashmere library is heavily built on it's component-based architecture.
-By adding new and exciting components to this library you are only enriching what it has to offer to it's developers.
+The Cashmere library is heavily built on its component-based architecture.
+By adding new and exciting components to this library you are only enriching what it has to offer to its developers.
 Here are some things to remember when creating new components.

 :::